 3. Fobbing people off when you’re busy

 Ever wanted your own secretary?
 With a voice changer, you can be your own secretary or receptionist – which comes in particularly handy in a business or office situation when you want to fob someone off.
-If you’re swamped with work or simply want to avoid a particularly persistent client or unpleasant confrontation, simply answer the phone using voice changer gadgets.
+If you’re swamped with work or want to avoid a particularly persistent client or unpleasant confrontation, answer the phone using voice changer gadgets.
 You can play your new secretary, politely informing the caller that you are too busy to come to the phone.

 Of course, living such a double life in the office can be a difficult and confusing business to manage, so it’s probably best used only for those rare conversations you really want to avoid!